 The second Kanazawa Station was a four story blockish building of concrete reinforced with steel.
 Though it may not look so sophisticated to our contemporary eyes, at the time it was a big step forward for Kanazawa as part of a wider plan to modernize the city.

 In the beginning there were just 44 shops in the building, but these increased with the addition of more space in the basement level.
 This involvement of local business in the development of the station, led to the station area becoming a major retail center.
-Today we see its legacy in the station’s Hyakubangai shopping mall, where national and international brand boutiques stand alongside branches of Kanazawa’s oldest traditional shops.
+Its legacy can be seen in the station’s Hyakubangai shopping mall, where national and international brand boutiques stand alongside branches of Kanazawa’s oldest traditional shops.

 The Contemporary Station